-Buddhism is an ancient religion that’s over two thousand years old.
-For a beginner, exploring this spiritual practice might seem daunting.
-Especially because there are so many ancient Buddhist texts with incredible lessons just waiting to be discovered.
+Buddhism is an ancient religion that’s over 2000 years old.
+For a beginner, exploring this spiritual practice might seem daunting, especially because there are so many ancient Buddhist texts with incredible lessons just waiting to be discovered.

 You don’t need to be a Buddhist to take a leaf out of these ancient Buddhist texts.
 In fact, these lessons can be applied to your everyday life, right here, right now.
 That’s how accessible and relevant they truly are.

-So, what are the most influential Buddhists texts out there and how can we benefit from them today?
-We’re going to cover 4 essential Buddhist texts and break down the key takeaways from each:
+So, what are the most influential Buddhist religious texts out there, and how can we benefit from them today?
+Let’s take a look at four essential Buddhist texts and how they can be relevant to your life.

-Many of the Buddha’s lessons have been transformed into sutras.
-Buddhist sutras, or suttas, are short passages that communicate a core teaching.
+Many pieces of writing from the Buddha have been put together in the form of a collection of important Buddhist texts called sutras.
+Buddhist spiritual texts, known as sutras or suttas, are short passages that communicate a core teaching.
 Some are just a few lines long.
-Other span many pages.
+Others span many pages.

-These Buddhist sutras make up many of the most essential Buddhist texts we have access to today.
+The Buddhist sutras comprise many of the most essential Buddhist religious texts we can access today.

 What is the Buddhist holy book called?

 Sacred texts are often essential to spiritual practices.
-Christians follow the Bible.
+Christians have the Bible.
 Muslims have the Quran.
+Jews have the Torah.
+And Buddhists have sacred texts.

 What are the 3 main beliefs of Buddhism?